 2-Hour Recorded Video eClass

-I’m passionate about teaching, and created a 2-hour Make Money Teaching Classes Video eClass to help others be successful teachers, too.
 Since 2001, I’ve taught hundreds of classes (probably over 1,000) & collaborated with other handmade entrepreneurs to teach hundreds more.
 When I look back on my years of teaching, I’m reminded of all the different DIY product-making classes I’ve taught: from countless half-day group classes & multi-day boot camps at The Nova Studio, to large classes of 35 people at community colleges, to personalized 1-on-1 private lessons, to private parties… everything from ladies nights, to kids birthday parties, & even one huge bat mitzvah!
-I’m super excited to share with you all that I know in this unique Video eClass.
+I’m so passionate about teaching, I created a 2-hour Make Money Teaching Classes Video eClass to help others be successful teachers too.
+I’m super excited to share with you all that I know in this unique eClass.
+The cost is $49.

 Free Teaching Information on Our Blog